canakalin89/speaksmart_gemini_stuido/README.md

     3.  **Delivery:** Clarity, pace, and tone.
     4.  **Language Use:** Vocabulary and grammar accuracy.
     5.  **Creativity:** Originality of ideas.
+*   **Live Transcription:** Watch your speech get transcribed in real-time as you speak.
 *   **Actionable Suggestions:** Provides specific, example-based feedback, including pronunciation analysis tailored for Turkish learners.
-*   **Full Transcription:** Generates a complete transcript of the user's speech for review.
+*   **Audio Playback:** Listen to your own recording while reviewing your evaluation results.
 *   **Rich Topic Library:** Includes a wide range of topics categorized for:
     *   General Speaking Practice (CEFR-aligned)
     *   IELTS Preparation